concept-lab/SiteFerret/README.md

  2. run: git lfs pull

 **Without using git lfs**:
-Contact me opening an issue in git
+Contact me by opening an issue in git

-Contact me if the link expired (git lfs instead should always work)

 Finally <ins>copy the content in siteFerret/trainedModels/</ins>